Abbey4799/Abbey4799.github.io/content/authors/admin/_index.md

     url: https://www.fudan.edu.cn/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests focus on the **Evaluation and Enhancement of Large Language Models (LLMs)**, with an emphasis on the models' *instruction-following* and *creative generation* ability.

 # Interests to show in About widget
 interests: